 Spike similarly on the show starring a female hero starts out as a villain.
 Eventually however he realises he has fallen in love with Buffy too and just like Ares with Xena, Spike’s love for Buffy causes him to do good things including winning his soul for her and destroying the Firsts army.
 Buffy also finds herself drawn to Spike too, but can never at least until the last episode admit that she loves him, though she still does protect him when he is vulnerable in season 7 after gaining his soul.
 However also like Ares, Spike’s love for Buffy does cause him to do horrible things such as the infamous scene where he attempts to rape an injured Buffy.

 However incredibly enough as time goes one he ends up becoming a more comical character as we discover that his feud with Hercules is actually a lot more petty and childish than we initially believed.
 Ares is merely jealous of Hercules because Hercules is Zeus’s favourite child.
 He is also resentful of Hercules’s relationship with Xena too as it was Hercules who redeemed Xena.
-In later series Ares and Hercules seem more like the squabbling brothers they actually are rather than mortal enemies and there are a lot of memorable comedic moments with Ares in later Hercules episodes.
+In later series Ares and Hercules seem more like the squabbling brothers they actually are.

 Spike similarly on the show with a male lead Angel initially starts out as much darker character.
 In his single villainous appearance in the Angel season 1 episode, “In the Dark” Spike is a lot more effective as a villain than he ever was on Buffy.